What it’s like to brave a night out in Epsom

 Let’s get one thing straight; if you’re from Epsom and you have “South London” in your twitter bio after shopping in Sutton a couple of times, your friends from home are judging you.

-If you’ve not been to Epsom before, you may be fooled into thinking the town is inhabited only by geriatrics and footballers, but there are some young people still here.
+If you’ve not been on a night out in Epsom before, you may be fooled into thinking the town is inhabited only by geriatrics and footballers, but there are some young people still here.
 So, if you find yourself in Epsom (firstly, my apologies) where can you go?

 Oh Spoons, my heart belongs to you.
 Spoons is never going to do you wrong, no matter where you are.
 The Assembly Rooms is the social hub of Epsom, whatever your age.
 You’ll most likely be served by that guy that kicked you out of the bathrooms while you were hiding there to avoid being ID’d five years ago.
 Don’t forget about the rotating door of fresh 18-year olds visiting spoons after years of drinking in Rosebery park.